matthewwhitaker/prepr/README.md

 Before running the application, set up the development database.
 Connect to it by running `\c prepr;`.
 Next run the contents of the files in the `db/migrations` directory.
 If there's more than one, run them in order (e.g. '01_...', then '02_...').

-All done - the test database will be set up automatically during testing.
+All done - the tables for the test database will be set up automatically during testing.

 ### Install gems

-From a terminal in the root directory run `gem install bundler` to install bundler if you don't have it already.
+From a terminal in the root directory run `gem install bundler` to install bundler, if you don't have it already.
 Then run `bundle install` to install the necessary gems.

 That's it - ready to run the application.